UCB-stat-159-f25/final-group08/README.md

 ## 03. How to Generate PDFs of the Project

-- To create and activate the project
+- To create pdf files from the notebooks

 ```bash
 ❯ make all